Our research projects

 This trial will look at a new treatment combination for people with a more advanced phase of CML who have limited treatment options left.

-This trial is looking at treatment for children who have acute lymphoblastic leukaemia (ALL) or a type of non-Hodgkin lymphoma (NHL) called lymphoblastic lymphoma (LBL).
-The aim is to find a way to reduce the side effects of ALL and LBL treatment and reduce the risk of the cancer coming back.
+Professor Pamela Kearns's UKALL 2011 trial that looks at treatment for children who have acute lymphoblastic leukaemia (ALL) or a type of non-Hodgkin lymphoma (NHL) called lymphoblastic lymphoma (LBL).

 CALiBRe Trial